MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetclassdevsw.md

 #### DIGCF_DEVICEINTERFACE

 Return devices that support device interfaces for the specified device interface classes.
-This flag must be set in the <i>Flags</i> parameter if the <i>Enumerator</i> parameter specifies a <a href="devinst.device_instance_ids">device instance ID</a>.
+This flag must be set in the <i>Flags</i> parameter if the <i>Enumerator</i> parameter specifies a <a href="https://www.bing.com/search?q=device+instance+ID">device instance ID</a>.